Hyacinth Graf Strachwitz: Balkans campaign

-Strachwitz's 1st Battalion received the order to prepare for the attack on 6 April 1941.
+Strachwitz's I. Battalion received the order to prepare for the attack on 6 April 1941 at 09:00.
 His orders were to break through with the Infanterie-Regiment (motorized) "Großdeutschland" to Belgrade via Werschetz—present-day Vršac.
 His right flank was protected by the SS-Division "Das Reich" and his left flank by the 11th Panzer Division.
 The attack was preceded by a heavy artillery barrage and the Germans crossed the border at 10:30.
-The defences were quickly taken and the German troops reached the Werschetz, where they were greeted by cheering inhabitants and a band.
+The defences were quickly taken and the German troops reached the Werschetz where they were greeted by cheering inhabitants and a band.
 Their next objective was the River Danube.
-They reached the Danube at Pančevo, only to find the bridge there destroyed.
+They reached the Danube at Pančevo only to find the bridge there destroyed.
 At Pančevo Strachwitz's unit linked up with the 11th Panzer Division.
-Here he encountered his oldest son Hyazinth, who was serving with the 11th Panzer Division.
+Here he encountered his oldest son Hyacinth, who was serving with the 11th Panzer Division.
 Strachwitz started confiscating boats and barges in an attempt to cross the Danube.
 This work had begun when Strachwitz received the order to halt all activities.
 His unit was ordered to retreat to Timișoara.
 On 16 April Hube announced that the 16th Panzer Division would no longer be needed in the campaign and were ordered to regroup at Plovdiv.
-In early May 1941 Oberstleutnant Rudolf Sieckenius was given command of Panzer-Regiment 2.
+In early May 1941 Oberstleutnant Rudolf Sieckenius was given command of Panzer-Regiment 2, succeeding Oberst Hero Breusing.
 The entire 16th Panzer Division was ordered back to their home bases in Germany, with Panzer-Regiment 2 ordered to Ratibor—present-day Racibórz, where their equipment was overhauled.
 Strachwitz was awarded the Coroana României on 9 June 1941.

 In mid-June 1941, the division received new orders to relocate.
 The 16th Panzer Division crossed the German-Polish border at Groß Wartenberg—present-day Syców, heading for Ożarów at the Vistula, which was reached on 19 June 1941.
 The German soldiers initially believed that they were just going to transit through Russia, on their way to the Middle East where they would link up with Erwin Rommel's Afrika Corps.
 But Generalfeldmarschall (Field Marshal) Walther von Reichenau, who visited his son, a Leutnant in the 4th company of Panzer-Regiment 2, revealed to them the true objective of the next campaign.
 It would be Operation Barbarossa, the invasion of the Soviet Union.